Charge Up Your Chapter

 Chapter Recognition Awards

 The NSSLHA Council is rewarding local chapters that are successful in engaging their members to participate in national programs and activities.
 The data for each category is collected by the National Office unless noted otherwise.
 The categories of involvement include

 To participate, the local chapter must

-upload the video to the Application Management System by October 31.
+upload your video and e-mail [email protected] to let us know by October 31.

 - be in good standing with national NSSLHA by October 31;